-Corinne Isaak is the Manager of Evaluation and Shared Management.
+Corinne Isaak is the Manager of Evaluation and Shared Measurement.
 Corinne holds a Master’s degree in Human Nutritional Sciences and an undergraduate degree in Human Ecology, both from the University of Manitoba.
 She is also a certified Project Management Professional.

 Corinne has worked with a variety of stakeholders in numerous sectors including rural and urban Indigenous organizations and communities, academic, non-profit, and government.
 She has authored or co-authored 20 peer-reviewed publications, written numerous technical reports, and presented research at many conferences.